 With his detective back on the case – the elusive executor of a will, a suspicious house fire, a ‘tell-all’ memoir and political intrigue – the writer becomes seduced by the detective’s own mystery around the journal of a murdered poet.
 He begins re-creating the doomed poet’s final year, but his attempt to have the journal translated threatens disaster.

-When Cathcart finally cracks the case, he feels cheated.
+When Dexter Cathcart finally cracks the case, he feels cheated.
 The promise of murders and political scandals has come to nothing more than a sordid dispute over a playboy’s erotic memoir.
-Seeking revenge, the detective inserts a murder of his own into the narrative but the writer claims the last word.
+Seeking revenge, the detective inserts a murder of his own into the narrative but it’s the writer who claims the last word.

 ✽ ✽ ✽